How to Create Reusable Blocks and Templates

 Now, since I’m technically the only person who writes on this website, I don’t use an author bio block. however, for websites that have multiple authors, such as Story Empire, an author bio block would be an excellent way to have a short bio, with personal website link, and a photo or avatar of the author.
 I’d recommend using the Media & Text block for them.

 Mischa Eliot is an author of consensual, sex-positive erotica and erotic romance.
-You can find her in Chemical [se]X 2: Just One More (Passion Works Press), Big Book of Submission, Volume 2 (Cleis Press).
-Probably spends too much time on Twitter.
-You can find her stories on her website and medium.
+You can find her in Chemical [se]X 2: Just One More (Passion Works Press), Big Book of Submission, Volume 2 (Cleis Press), Cards of Passion Series – Book Three: Stumbling Toward Serenity.
+Probably spends too much time on Twitter Threads.

 ☄Author of Erotic Romance😏